ONE The Western Wall, Jerusalem

 EIGHT The food

-NINE The other wall or the Separation Wall
+NINE The Separation Wall

 There is a wall delineating Israel’s borders, the kind that would make Trump very happy to have.
 First built in the controversial sections of the border with defensive purposes against Palestinian aggressors, the wall is now a 3-5 m tall, grey concrete entity which closes the West Bank completely.
-Barbed wire and cameras are mounted on the wall, while access accross the border is made through armed check points.
+Barbed wire and cameras are mounted on the wall, while access across the border is made through armed check points.
 For tourists, this is an interesting experience, and crossing the border is usually smooth, especially in the tourist areas such as the exit to the Dead Sea.
 To go into Palestine is tougher, you have to leave your car at the border to visit Bethlehem – or better go with a local guide/ tour/ taxi.